ISISComputingGroup/ibex_developers_manual/Keithley-2420-(POLARIS-Thermoelectric-cell).md

 - Keithley needs to have it's current source range set high enough.
   * Source -> I -> Right arrow -> range up (until desired range is displayed)
+- It is helpful to connect a test resistor to the Keithley to get sensible values back

 # IOC setup